cfengine/documentation/getting-started/installation/general-installation/installation-enterprise-free.markdown

 * **Install CFEngine Enterprise onto a Policy Server and onto Hosts.**
 A Policy Server (hub) is a CFEngine instance that contains promises (business policy) that get deployed to Hosts.
 Hosts are clients that retrieve and execute promises.
-* **Bootstrap the Policy Server to itself and then bootstrap each of the Hosts to the Policy Server.** Bootstrapping establishes a trust relationship between the Policy Server and all Hosts.
+* **Bootstrap the policy server to itself and then bootstrap each of the Hosts to the Policy Server.** Bootstrapping establishes a trust relationship between the Policy Server and all Hosts.
 Thus, business policy that you create in the Policy Server can be deployed to Hosts throughout your company.
 Bootstrapping completes the installation process.
-* **Log in to the Mission Portal.** The Mission Portal is a graphical user interface that allows you to verify the the actual state of all your Hosts, thus ensuring that your promises are being executed.
+* **Log in to the mission portal.** The Mission Portal is a graphical user interface that allows you to verify the the actual state of all your Hosts, thus ensuring that your promises are being executed.
 * **Try out the Tutorials.** Links to three tutorials give you a head start on learning CFEngine.

-## 1. Download and install Enterprise on a Policy Server
+## 1. Download and install Enterprise on a policy server

 Please Note: Internet access is required from the host if you wish to use the quick install script.